accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 #### [Criterion 10.1](#crit-10-1) [A] Does each [form field](glossaire.md#form-field) have a [label](glossaire.md#label)? {id="crit-10-1"}
 - **[Test 10.1.1](#test-10-1-1)** Does each [form field](glossaire.md#form-input-field) satisfy these conditions? {id="test-10-1-1"}
     - the [label](glossaire.md#label) is visible;
-    - the [label](glossaire.md#label) is correctly rendered (by assistive technologies).
+    - the [label](glossaire.md#label) is correctly rendered by assistive technologies.

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### With Acrobat Reader and NVDA

 1. Open the PDF file and activate NVDA.
-2. With NVDA, use the tab key to activate each field and check
+2. With NVDA, use the tab key to activate each field and check that:
     - the label is visible;
     - a name is rendered vocally.
 3. If this is the case, the criterion is validated.